gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 NodesInfo      : {t-contoso1-T298-corp.contoso.com,t-contoso2-T298-corp.contoso.com,t-contoso3-T298-corp.contoso.com}
 ```

-The output shows that a scan is currently running on the `contoso-test` cluster, and was started 37 milliseconds ago, at 03/10/2021 9:05:02 AM.
+This output shows that a scan is currently running on the `contoso-test` cluster, and was started 37 milliseconds ago, at 03/10/2021 9:05:02 AM.

 The output also shows that the `contoso-test` cluster has 3 nodes.

 ### Example 2: Use the Verbose parameter to get data for the current or last scan (unified labeling client)

 ```
 PS C:\> Get-AIPScannerStatus -Verbose